D.C. jail to relax coronavirus restrictions, end nearly 24-hour lockdown

 In-person visits will begin July 6 for fully vaccinated visitors and inmates at the central detention and treatment facilities, the plans said.

-Jail officials faced allegations of human rights abuses over the 23-hour-a-day confinement of about 1,500 inmates to their cells since last spring, what critics described as a form of mass solitary confinement.
+Jail officials faced allegations of human rights abuses over the 23-hour-a-day confinement of about 1,500 inmates to their cells since last spring, which critics described as a form of mass solitary confinement.

 Inmates were not allowed outside until last month, despite the decreased risk of infection in outdoor settings.

-The Washington Post reported on the details of the lockdown and the lack of plans for ending it.
+The Washington Post previously reported on the details of the lockdown and the lack of plans for ending it.

 About a third of jail residents have received two vaccination shots, as jail officials work to educate a predominantly Black and Latino populace that may be hesitant to receive the shots, Booth said.
 Targeted video and podcast messages about vaccines are being uploaded to tablets that inmates have used throughout the pandemic to increase access to education and family, he said.